Easy Floral Procreate Illustration Tutorial (written + video)! Learn how to create this easy flower drawing in Procreate in just a few steps.

 Share your work

 I’d love to see what you create using this tutorial.
-Share your work on Instagram and tag me @bydawnnicole and/or use the #DNDlettering hashtag.
+Share your work on Instagram and tag me at @bydawnnicole on IG.